 Editor's Note: Whether 3GPP needs to define additional scopes and claims for token requests and tokens is FFS.

 5. The API invoker is sending the actual API request to the AEF.
 The API request contains the token received in the previous step.

+The API Request is sent as https request.
+As part of the session establishment the API invoker authenticates the AEF by verifying the Authorization Server's server certificate.

-Editor's Note: Mutual authentication between API invoker and AEF is FFS.
+If mutual authentication is needed, AKMA can be used between API invoker and AEF (e.g. https digest authentication).

 6. The AEF is validating the incoming request.
 That is, the AEF verifies the validity of the token, and the AEF verifies that the request is within the scope described by the claims in the token.

 Editor's Note: It is FFS, if the AEF can validate the scope of the API request solely on the content of the token or if other mechanisms are needed and, if so, if further standardization is required for this purpose.